 Do you prefer having National Parks basically all to yourself?

-The reason spring break is the best time to visit Mount Rushmore is because basically no one else is there.
+The reason spring break is the best time to visit Mount Rushmore is because basically, no one else is there.
 When my sister and I visited in March, we essentially had a private tour of the park and surrounding areas.
-This is a major plus because it meant
+This is a major plus because it meant…

-- We didn’t wait in line for food.
+We didn’t wait in line for food

 The food at Mount Rushmore is actually delicious!
-It’s called Carver’s Cafè and for reasonable prices (à la Chilis, etc.) you can get homestyle meals like chicken, meat loaf, green beans, roasted potatoes, etc.
+It’s called Carver’s Cafè and for reasonable prices (à la Chilis, etc.) you can get homestyle meals like chicken, meatloaf, green beans, roasted potatoes, etc.

-The view of the monument from the cafe’s floor-to-ceiling window’s can’t be beat AND when visiting Mount Rushmore in the springtime, you don’t have to fight anyone for a table.
+The view of the monument from the cafe’s floor-to-ceiling windows can’t be beat AND when visiting Mount Rushmore in the springtime, you don’t have to fight anyone for a table.

-- The Bathrooms were clean AF.
+The Bathrooms were clean AF

-I would assume that Mount Rushmore is clean all year round, BUT there is something to be said to visiting when thousands of people aren’t using the bathrooms every single day.
+I would assume that Mount Rushmore is clean all year round, BUT there is something to be said for visiting when thousands of people aren’t using the bathrooms every single day.
 And, if I remember correctly, the restrooms were heated.
 Ideal.

-- We got the best parking spot.
+We got the best parking spot

-While the Mount Rushmore Hours during the winter and spring are from 5:00 AM to 9:00 PM, when my sister and arrived at a little past 9:00 AM, it was still nearly completely empty.
+While the Mount Rushmore Hours during the winter and spring are from 5:00 AM to 9:00 PM, when my sister and arrived a little past 9:00 AM, it was still nearly completely empty.
 We paid the $10 for the annual parking pass and had our pick of the parking spots.

 If you visit in the summer, especially near the 4th of July holiday, I imagine that parking would be way more competitive.

-- We got tourist-free photos.
+We got tourist-free photos

 This was probably the best part of our Mount Rushmore trip.
-While I wasn’t too big into nabbing the perfect Instagram at the time, it was still so nice to not have to fight our way to the front to take a photo of the monument, or deal with 27 other tourists plus their dog crashing our photos.
+While I wasn’t too big into nabbing the perfect Instagram at the time, it was still so nice to not have to fight our way to the front to take a photo of the monument or deal with 27 other tourists plus their dog crashing our photos.

 It was just me, my sister, and the Mount Rushmore presidents.

-- We got to take our time.
+We got to take our time

-I’m not sure how many people view South Dakota and the Mount Rushmore area as a top tourist destination, but it’s probably one of my favorite places that I’ve ever been, simply because of how relaxed it was.
+I’m not sure how many people view South Dakota and the Mount Rushmore area as top tourist destinations, but it’s probably one of my favorite places that I’ve ever been, simply because of how relaxed it was.
 My sister and I got to wander around the grounds at our own pace.

 The lack of crowds made it quiet and peaceful, so whether we wanted to sit down in the middle of the path and just stare at the mountain or skip down walkways at top speed gigging for our Instagram Stories, we had the freedom to do so.